 What defines a Black romance novel?

-A Black romance novel has 1) a central love story, 2) an emotionally satisfying and optimistic ending, and 3) one or both main characters identify as Black.
+A Black romance novel has 1) a central love story, 2) an emotionally satisfying and optimistic ending, and 3) the main characters identify as Black.*

 However, if the book is advertised as #ownvoices, the story has a main character from a marginalized or under-represented group.
 The author and that character must share the same identity.